JackKelly/hypergrib/README.md

 Reading directly from GRIBs will probably be sufficient for a bunch of use-cases.

-On the other hand, there will definitely be read-patterns which will never be well-served by reading from GRIBs, and the data will have to be converted to something like Zarr.
+On the other hand, there will definitely be read-patterns which will never be well-served by reading from GRIBs (because of the way the data is structured on disk).
 For example, reading a long timeseries for a single geographical point will involve reading about one million times more data off disk than you need (assuming each 2D GRIB message is 1,000 x 1,000 pixels).
+For these use-cases, the data will almost certainly have to be converted to something like Zarr.
+(And, hopefully, `hypergrib` will help make the conversion from GRIB to Zarr as efficient as possible).

 For more info, please see [this draft blog post](https://docs.google.com/document/d/1IHoAY3hnAu4aCJ1Vb62lQHI_GmIcMYMTkdM-nUbjmQ0).